Our top hidden bars with secret entries piggyback on the old-timey days when folks snuck into a speakeasy to indulge in illegal libation.

 If flashy with cheesy coolness strike all the right notes in a speakeasy adventure, this one mixes it up from the typical low-tempo experience.
 Go ahead and talk on your cell or be a little loud.
 This is LA.

 Speaking of retro throwbacks, if Good Times At Davey Wayne’s is your cup of tea, you’ll love our retro motels along the California coast.
+If you just gotta use a regular front door entry without the hoopla, then check out these top whiskey bars in LA.

 Williams and Graham – Tilting a Book Opens The Hidden Door